MN LEND Manual

 The Families and AdvocateS as Teachers (FAST) component is fully integrated into the Thursday sessions for all Trainees.

-You will connect with self-advocates and families at most weekly sessions.
+You will connect with self-advocates and families who are typically LEND alumni at most weekly sessions and as part of the EPSY5666 class held in summer and spring terms.

 MN LEND fellow displaying and reading a children's book.